-Certain safety officers, such as police officers, firefighters, deputy sheriffs, jailers, state prison guards, campus police, district attorney investigators, and other law enforcement personnel have the benefit of a presumption of work injury respecting certain medical conditions.
-These medical conditions are outlined in several statutes, Labor Code $\S3212$ through $\S3213$ (see Table I - Page 32).
-More detail about these medical conditions will be covered in part C-5 of this section.
+Certain safety officers, such as police officers and firefighters, have the benefit of a presumption of work injury representing certain medical conditions.
+These medical conditions are outlined in several statues, Labor Code §3212 trough §3213.2 (see Table 1).
+More detail about these medical conditions will be covered in Part C-5 of this Section.

 a.
-These presumptions do not apply to all public safety officers - the safety job title must be specifically covered in a statute.
+These presumptions do not apply to all public safety officers - the safety job title must be specifically covered by statutes.